 The vibe there is therapeutic.
 Being surrounded by books, enjoying a delicious coffee or wine, and the staff is so friendly!
 Put this spot at the top of your list of places to check out.
 Make sure to check out all of their fun events or their online book club as well!

-Patrona Coffee isn’t actually in downtown St. Pete, but it’s so worth the stop.
-It’s located right off of the Gandy Bridge on the St. Pete side and serves up waterfront views with its delicious coffee.
+Patrona Coffee is located right off of the Gandy Bridge on the St. Pete side and serves up waterfront views with its delicious coffee.
 It’s a great place to spend your morning.
+They have great cold brews and iced lattes, the perfect treat for a warm Florida day.

-Okay, y’all, so that is my list of the best coffee shops in downtown St. Pete.
-I really hope you get the chance to check each of them out because each one of these places has such special characteristics that give you a unique experience.
+Okay, y’all, so that is my list of the best coffee shops in St. Pete.
+I really hope you get the chance to check each of them out because each one of these places has such special characteristics that give you a unique experience!

 If you’ve been to some of these spots, let me know your thoughts in the comments!
 Or if you have some recommendations for awesome coffee spots in your city, share ‘em with me so I can check them out 🙂